[Originally published: Oct. 15, 2020; Updated: Jan. 20, 2022]

 B cells and T cells move through the body, constantly on the lookout for pathogens.
 When they encounter one, they attach themselves to it via a structure on the pathogen’s surface called an antigen.
 When B cells bind to antigens, they crank out thousands of antibodies, which in turn bind to other pathogens circulating in the blood and lymphatic fluid.
 These antibodies send chemical signals to other immune cells to come and help destroy the pathogen.

-But instead of exposing people to a dangerous pathogen that causes severe disease, a vaccine introduces the immune system to the pathogen in a way that does not make them ill, but which nevertheless prompts the immune cells to respond and create memory cells.
+But instead of exposing people to a dangerous pathogen that causes severe disease, a vaccine introduces the immune system to the pathogen in a way that does not make them ill, but which nevertheless prompts the immune cells to respond and create antibodies and memory cells.

 How does a vaccine introduce a pathogen without making you sick?